-15. Study limitations

-Limited discussion on major limitations to study.
-Does not explain how to deal with study limitations.
-Does not propose different study design/methods to address stated limitations.
-Identifies and explains major limitations to study.
-Does not explain how to deal with study limitations.
-Does not propose different study design/methods to address stated limitations.
-Identifies and explains major limitations to study.
-Explains how to deal with study limitations.
-Does not propose different study design/methods to address stated limitations.
-Identifies and explains major limitations to study (e.g., address issues of validity and reliability, or authenticity or lack of generalizability.)
-Explains how to deal with study limitations.
-Proposes different study design/methods to address stated
+15. Study limitations Limited discussion on major Identifies and explains major Identifies and explains major limitations Identifies and explains major limitations limitations to study.
+Does not limitations to study.
+Does not explain to study.
+Explains how to deal with study to study (e.g., address issues of validity explain how to deal with study how to deal with study limitations. limitations.
+Does not propose different and reliability, or authenticity or lack of limitations.
+Does not propose Does not propose different study study design/methods to address stated generalizability.)
+Explains how to deal different study design/methods to design/methods to address stated limitations. with study limitations.
+Proposes different address stated limitations. limitations. study design/methods to address stated limitations.

-limitations.

-16. Ethical issues Does not identify or discuss ethical Identifies but does not discuss or Identifies and discusses the ethical issues Identifies and discusses the ethical issues issues associated with study. address ethical issues associated with associated with study. associated with study.
-Addresses these study. issues in study design.
+16. Ethical issues Does not identify or discuss ethical issues associated with study.
+Identifies but does not discuss or address ethical issues associated with study.
+Identifies and discusses the ethical issues associated with study.
+Identifies and discusses the ethical issues associated with study.
+Addresses these issues in study design.
 17. Study implications Does not identify study implications.
 Limited discussion on what the research intends to accomplish regarding social ecological, cultural, and social justice aspects of issue.
 Limited discussion on how research will impact public health issue.
 Discusses what the research intends to accomplish regarding social ecological, cultural, and social justice aspects of issue.
 Explains how research will impact public health issue.
 Discusses what the research intends to accomplish regarding social ecological, cultural, and social justice aspects of issue.
 Explains how research will impact public health tissue.
 Discusses relative contribution of each methodological approach to issue.

-18. Dissemination and utilization Does not describe intended Describes intended audience and/or Describes and justifies intended audience Describes and justifies intended audience audience or dissemination strategy. stakeholders but justification for and/or stakeholders.
-Identifies and and/or stakeholders.
-Identifies and audience is limited.
-Identifies a discusses a strategy to disseminate discusses strategy to disseminate results. strategy to disseminate results but results.
-Discusses the ways that the research will discussion is limited. be helpful to intended audience.
+18. Dissemination and utilization Does not describe intended audience or dissemination strategy.
+Describes intended audience and/or stakeholders but justification for audience is limited.
+Identifies a Describes and justifies intended audience and/or stakeholders.
+Identifies and discusses a strategy to disseminate Describes and justifies intended audience and/or stakeholders.
+Identifies and discusses strategy to disseminate results.